 Intellectual Property and Competition

-Research Handbook on the Economics of Intellectual Property (Edward Elgar, Peter Menell, David Schwartz, & Ben Depoorter, eds.
-Forthcoming).
+In Research Handbook on the Economics of Intellectual Property (Ben Depoorter, Peter Menell, & David Schwartz eds., Elgar 2019).

 A legal system that relies on private property rights to promote economic development must consider that profits can come from two different sources.
 First, both competition under constant technology and innovation promote economic growth by granting many of the returns to the successful developer.
 Competition and innovation both increase output, whether measured by quantity or quality.
 Second, however, profits can come from practices that reduce output, in some cases by reducing quantity, or in others by reducing innovation.